-Cornstarch vs clear gel.
-There is no right or wrong recipe for making apple pie filling, there are just preferences.
+- Clear Gel: There is no right or wrong recipe for making apple pie filling, there are just preferences.
 When it comes to canning though, swap out the cornstarch for clear gel.
 Cornstarch doesn’t do well when canned with apple pie and it’s safer to use clear gel.
 King Arthur has a good clear gel I prefer to use.

-Best Apples to Use for Filling
+Best Apples for Apple Pie

 Again, this choice comes down to preference on taste, which is always optional.
 I prefer to choose a mixture of firm tart and firm sweet varieties of apples for my pie filling.
 However, crisp apples, whether sweet or tart flavored are always recommended.